Andrea Belotti: Torino

 On 1 July 2022, Torino announced that Belotti would not extend and leave for free.

-A.S Roma
+Roma

 On 28 August 2022, Belotti signed an initial one-year contract with Roma that runs until 30 June 2023.
 As part of the overall agreement there is also the option for an additional two-year extension, based on certain performance-related criteria.

 He scored his first goal for Roma against Cremonese in the Coppa Italia on 1 February 2023.
+He ended his first season at Roma featuring in 31 league matches without scoring any goal.
+However, he extended his contract until 2025.

+Loan to Fiorentina

+On 1 February 2024, Belotti moved on loan to Fiorentina.
+On 2 May, he scored Fiorentina's second goal in a 3–2 home win over Club Brugge in the first leg of the Conference League semi-finals.
+On 29 May, Belotti started in Fiorentina's 1–0 extra-time defeat to Olympiacos in the 2024 UEFA Europa Conference League final.

+Como

+On 25 June 2024, Belotti signed a two-year contract with newly promoted Serie A club Como, for a reported fee of €4m plus an additional €1m in add-ons.

+Loan to Benfica

+On 3 February 2025, Belotti joined Primeira Liga club Benfica on loan until the end of the 2024–25 season.

 International career

 Youth

 Belotti received his first call-up to the Italy under-19 side in December 2011 against the Lega Pro representative squad; he scored a goal in the match, which the under-19 side won 4–2.
 In the 2012 UEFA European Under-19 Football Championship elite qualification round he featured as Italy's centre-forward in the team's 4–2–3–1 formation, scoring once in three appearances.

 Belotti made nine appearances for the under-20 (scoring four goals), before making his debut for the under-21 team on 14 August 2013 in a 4–1 friendly victory against Slovakia.
 On 5 September he featured in the 2015 UEFA European Under-21 Championship qualification 3–1 loss at home to Belgium, later scoring his first goal in the group on 14 November, in a 3–0 win against Northern Ireland.
 On 5 September 2014 he scored his first brace for the team in a European Championship qualifier against Serbia, which ended in a 3–2 victory for Italy.

 Under manager Luigi Di Biagio, Belotti took part in the 2015 UEFA European Under-21 Championship in the Czech Republic, scoring the opening goal in a 3–1 defeat of England in Italy's final group match, although the result was not enough to see the Italian under-21 side progress to the semi-finals, as the azzurrini finished third in their group, behind the two eventual finalists Portugal and Sweden.